 Remove duplicate entries, fix structural errors, account for unwanted outliers, trace missing data points, and validate and run quality checks with your imported data points.

-8. Provide role-based EHR onboarding, training, and in-app guidance
+8. Provide role-based EHR onboarding and training

 Different users on your hospital’s staff will have different use cases for your electronic health records system:

-• Registration clerks create patient profiles and enter their names, birth dates, gender, etc., into the system.
+- Registration clerks create patient profiles and enter their names, birth dates, gender, etc., into the system.

-• Specialists, such as dieticians, radiologists, dentists, and ophthalmologists, use EHRs to store patients’ medical histories, diagnoses, medications, treatment plans, immunization dates, allergies, x-rays, and test results.
+- Specialists, such as dieticians, radiologists, dentists, and ophthalmologists, use EHRs to store patients’ medical histories, diagnoses, medications, treatment plans, immunization dates, allergies, x-rays, and test results.

-• Nurses study patient data and history stored on EHR systems to assist with symptom and function management.
+- Nurses study patient data and history stored on EHR systems to assist with symptom and function management.

 9. Ask for feedback